Learn to Speak Chinese

 Our mobile accessible materials allow you to keep learning between classes.
 Review lessons, listen to audio and take quizzes while riding the bus or lounging at home.
 The courseware is designed for people with busy schedules.
 More about our study tools.

 Due to the pandemic, we will be offering our courses online with Zoom.
 We’ve been using it for a couple months and it works well.
 Zoom is free and it runs in your browser.
 No setup required.
 If you don’t find a class that fits your schedule, consider a private Mandarin tutor.

-Winter classes begin in January
+Summer classes begin in June

-Due to the ongoing pandemic, our Fall classes will all be hosted on Zoom.
+Due to the ongoing pandemic, our Summer classes will all be hosted on Zoom.
 Each course meets 10 times, once a week, for for 1.5 hours.
 (To register: just click on the name of the class)